Akilan1999/p2p-rendering-computation/Docs/P2P-testing.md

 the ip tables.
 The objective of would be to give the impression to the client and server of a Zero configuration setting.
 For testing there will be a test network set.
 In the testing scenario all will be client and server because the IP table does not store clients IP addresses.
+At current number of hopes would be 3 as default.

 ### Test Network Scenario 1
 The test network consists of 5 nodes acting as a client and server.
-The objective would be to have the entire IP table Updated in each node with interacting with only 1 node twice.
+The objective would be to have the entire IP table Updated in each node with interacting with only 1 node once.
 Each node has knowledge of one node only.

 ### Test Network Scenario 2